monetha/passport-scanner/README.md

 Once the compilation is done the web app will be available in your browser at [http://localhost:3000](http://localhost:3000).
 Hot Reloading is enabled so the browser will live update as you edit the source files.

-Web application is pre-configured to communicate with 2 Ethereum networks: Mainnet, Ropsten.
-Monetha have boostrapped smart contracts, needed for passports on those networks.
-If you would like to use Rinkerby network or a local node - you can enter custom url in upper-right dropdown in running app.

-Another way is to adjust constants in the file `src/constants/api.ts` (Ethereum RPC node urls and Etherscan urls) and `src/constants/addresses.ts` (`PassportFactory` contract addresses) to have your custom network pre-configured.

 ## Running in production environment

 We have prepared a script that prepares an optimized version of the app.